TCU vs. Arizona State: Odds, spread, over/under - NCAA Tournament First Round

 TCU vs. Arizona State Betting Trends

-- Horned Frogs games have gone over the point total 16 out of 33 times this season.
+- In the Horned Frogs' 33 games this season, the combined scoring has gone over the point total 16 times.

-- Arizona State has compiled a 16-19-0 record against the spread this season.
+- Arizona State has won 16 games against the spread this season, while failing to cover 19 times.

-- A total of 18 Sun Devils games this season have gone over the point total.
+- So far this season, 18 out of the Sun Devils' 35 games with an over/under have gone over the point total.

 TCU Futures Odds